refskeggbrewing/refskeggbrewing.github.io/enameling/procedure_general.md

 described by Theophilus) were done using the Cloisenne method.
 That is, the shapes and patterns were created using carefully bent wires soldered to the metal to create the *cloisens* for enameling.
-The Champleve method[@ENAMEL:1], by contrast, was done by engraving (using gravers - also in Theophilus' book) the shapes into the metal.
+The Champleve method, by contrast, was done by engraving (using gravers - also in Theophilus' book) the shapes into the metal.
 For the Champleve method, the depressions could have been done by casting, etching, or die struck as well.